What Is a Cleft Lip?

 - speech problems

 It's important to work with a care team experienced in treating children with cleft lip and palate.
-Besides the pediatrician, a child's treatment team will include:
+Besides the pediatrician, a child's treatment team should include:

 - ear, nose, and throat (ENT) physician (otolaryngologist)